awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 An ROA is not required to provision a non\-public address range\.

+**Important**
+You can only specify whether an address range is publicly advertised during provisioning\.
+You cannot change the advertisable status later on\.

 To provision an IPv6 address range that will not be publicly advertised, use the following [provision\-byoip\-cidr](https://docs.aws.amazon.com/cli/latest/reference/ec2/provision-byoip-cidr.html) command\.

 ```
-$ aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="$text_message",Signature="$signed_message" --no-publicly-advertisable
+aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="$text_message",Signature="$signed_message" --no-publicly-advertisable
 ```

-**Important**
-You can only set the `publicly-advertisable` or `no-publicly-advertisable` flag during provisioning\.
-You cannot change the advertisable status of an address range later\.

 ### Advertise the address range through AWS<a name="byoip-advertise"></a>